Listen for back press events

 }

-Refer to the following sample code to call the registerEventHandler API to register the back press event after initializing the SDK.
+Call the registerEventHandler API to register the back press event after initializing the SDK.
+For details, see the following GriverBackPressedPointEvent interface.

 The definition of the GriverBackPressedPointEvent interface is shown in the following codes: